 - My colors were too juvenile so I changed them

 - I hate the random, ugly ads that are generated in the free version of WordPress that I use, so did what I’ve been thinking about doing for years: upgraded to the no-ad version.
 Not saying you need to!
-Just something I’ve wanted to do and finally did, whew
+Just something I’ve wanted to do and finally did, whew.
+Glad I did.

-- My “Upcoming Events” list was waaay too long so I shortened it and put stuff from 2020 on a diff page
+- “Upcoming Events” list was waaay too long.
+I shortened it and put stuff from 2020 on a diff page.

-- My tagline, held over from when I spent more time marketing than writing, feels dated, so I edited it
+- I realized my tagline, held over from when I spent more time marketing than writing, feels dated, so I edited it.

-- My formatting skills are horrendous but I cleaned up a little bit at the bottom (it’s still terrible but it’s good enough for now.
-I added it to my To Do list to fix later.
+- While my formatting skills are horrendous, I cleaned it up a little bit at the bottom (it’s still terrible but it’s good enough for now.
+I added it to my To Do list to fix later.)

-I was able to handle all of it within about an hour.
+I had time and was able to handle all of it within about an hour.

 Now it’s your turn.